openshift/enhancements/enhancements/openshift-route-admission-policy.md

 Administrators and application developers would like to be able to run applications in multiple namespaces with the same domain name.
 This is for organizations where multiple teams develop microservices that are exposed on the same host name.

-With the OpenShift ingress operator, it is not possible to configure the router to accept routes from different namespaces, while the openshift-router supports this feature.
+In OpenShift version 4, it's not possible using the IngressController or other API to enable cross namespace Route host name claims.

-Customers on OpenShift 3 using `ROUTER_DISABLE_NAMESPACE_OWNERSHIP_CHECK` are blocked from upgrading to OpenShift 4 without this RFE or disabling the default router.
+OpenShift version 3 supports this configuration through the `ROUTER_DISABLE_NAMESPACE_OWNERSHIP_CHECK` environment variable.
+Users of this feature are blocked from upgrading to OpenShift 4 unless they discontinue use of the feature.

 This flag should only be enabled for clusters with trust between namespaces, otherwise a malicious user could take over a host name.
 This should therefore be a opt-in feature.